 Savings from above withdrawal transaction was 0.9€ or 2.1% of the amount involved in this transaction.
 In other words, Curve produced more savings than we had expected during this test.

-However, the free Curve (blue) card has usage limits: Within one day, you can use the card for payments up to £2,000 only and during the 30-day time window, you can pay for a maximum amount of £5,000.
-The maximum withdrawal amount from ATMs is £200 a month.
+However, the free Curve (blue) card has usage limits: Within one day, you can use the card for payments up to £2000 only and during the 30-day time window, you can pay for a maximum amount of £5,000.
+The maximum withdrawal amount from ATMs is about £1,000 a month.
 In addition, the limitations set in the payment cards are naturally valid.

-With the free version Curve card, you can withdraw money from ATM machines the maximum amount of £200 within a month period without costs.
+With the free version Curve card, you can withdraw money from ATM machines at least £200 within a month period without costs.